 There are also account, checkout, cart, and other templates that the WooCommerce plugin provides, but they are not our topic for this article.

-However, a brief understanding of WooCommerce templates is quite useful.
+However, an understanding of WooCommerce templates is quite useful.

 Understanding WooCommerce templates

-However, the default design is not always what matches your theme.
-That’s why some themes claim that they are “WooCommerce themes.”
-Actually, since WooCommerce is just a plugin, it can work with almost any theme (starting with version 3.3.).
-So, what does this “WooCommerce theme” statement mean?
+However, the default design does not always match your theme.
+That’s why some themes claim to be “WooCommerce themes.”
+Actually, since WooCommerce is just a plugin, it can work with almost any theme (starting with version 3.3).
+So, what does this “WooCommerce theme” statement mean??

 Most often, such themes offer their own templates for WooCommerce pages that are made to match the overall theme design.
 In this case, they override the default WooCommerce templates.